Click here to read the Introduction and Preface to the new Kenichi Zenimura bio, compliments of our publisher McFarland & Co.

 Applying this story to Kenichi Zenimura (and his Japanese American peers), we see:

-The present moment: At first Zenimura hated being in Arizona, Gila River and the internment camp.
+The present moment: At first Zenimura hated being in Arizona, Gila River, and the incarceration camp.
 But he had no choice and he had no idea how long he was going to be there … would it be a year, 3 years, 10 years?
 The only thing he could control was the here and the now.
 And he learned to make the best of it.

 Making the other happy: Zenimura did what he knew best … he built a baseball field and founded a league.
-Baseball created a sense of normalcy, community and hope for those interned at Gila River.
+Baseball created a sense of normalcy, community, and hope for those incarcerated at Gila River.
 It helped minimize their suffering.

-And in the internment camps, this exchange occurred in areas other than Zenimura and baseball.
-There were people with the wide variety of skills and passions who shared them with others, such as: music, art, gardening, science, basketball, football, golf, etc.
+And in the incarceration camps, this exchange occurred in areas other than Zenimura and baseball.
+There were people with a wide variety of skills and passions who shared them with others, such as music, art, gardening, science, basketball, football, golf, etc.

 It’s so simple, it’s genius.
 Yet, unfortunately, it’s so hard to do.